Your Training Partner is Killing You

 The problem is in order to develop real power you need to practice at 100% force.
 It’s like lifting weights.
 If you use the same weight every day you will not get stronger.
 Practicing at 100% is the only way to develop real power needed for the street.

-To get the power you need you need to go against resistance and in this case, it’s not weights but the force you put into striking, strangling, stabbing and gouging into a training dummy.
+To get the power you need you need to go against resistance and in this case, it’s not weighted but the force you put into striking, strangling, stabbing and gouging into a training dummy.

 Training is about developing habits.